vbenjs/vite-plugin-html/README.md

 });
 ```

-- If you don’t want to separate, you can directly introduce it as a whole
+- If you don’t want to separate, you can directly Import it as a whole

 ```ts
 import { defineConfig, Plugin } from 'vite';